ncezid-biome/basespace_automation/README.md

 The BaseSpace automation pipeline scans your BaseSpace account for all available project data sets.
 It checks your local `step_mothur_log` file to determine if a specific project data set has been downloaded and/or analyzed by `step_mothur`.
 It reads all required parameters from a `config file (config.ini)`
 Since the pipeline will run `step_mothur` pipeline, you need to set up the environment properly, please refer to <a href="https://github.com/ncezid-biome/HMAS-QC-Pipeline2" target="_blank">step_mothur github repo</a>.
 And if this is the first time you're running BaseSpace automation pipeline, you will also need to install a python **schedule module** , by `pip install schedule `(so the pipeline runs periodically at given time slots).
+Or follow the instructions below.

 ## Main Scripts